Q2FPhys/q2fphys-anonymous/README.md

 ```

 ## 📁 Datasets
-To run Q2F-Phys, using appropriate datasets is required.
+To use Q2F-Phys, it is necessary to prepare appropriate benchmark datasets.
+Please refer to the following publications for details on each dataset.
 - **MMPD**
   - Jiankai Tang, Kequan Chen, Yuntao Wang, Yuanchun Shi, Shwetak Patel, Daniel McDuff, Xin Liu,
     *"MMPD: Multi-Domain Mobile Video Physiology Dataset"*, IEEE EMBC, 2023.